noris-network/cuegen/README.md

 They will be temporarily decrypted to files named like `<filename>.<ext>`, and removed again after Yaml output was generated [(usage example)][eg-embed].

 All future releases at least until release 1.0.0 will be backwards compatible to current non-experimental `cuegen` behaviour.

+## 0.16.0
+Cuegen `0.16.0` will be released after `cue` v0.12.0 is out.

 ## Changelog